 - Cover Some Entertainment Services with the Platinum

 - Get Walmart+ for Free

 - $200 in Dell Credits on the Amex Platinum Business Card

 Up to $200 in Airline Credits

-But it’s not exactly as simple as just buying flights or an upgrade.
+But it's not exactly as simple as just buying flights or an upgrade to put it to use before the year ends.
 Unlike the $300 annual travel credit on the Chase Sapphire Reserve® card, there are some major strings attached to these credits that can make them harder (but far from impossible) to use.